-This goes beyond retro comfort.
+In 2018 we said: This goes beyond retro comfort.
 Take the meals of yesteryear, romanticize the ingredients, and make them more delicious than the original.
 We are seeing nostalgic food on menus ranging from prime rib to fried bologna sandwiches.

 Wines Stripped Bare Naked